Azure/bicep-registry-modules/avm/ptn/authorization/policy-assignment/README.md

 ### Parameter: `additionalManagementGroupsIDsToAssignRbacTo`

 An array of additional management group IDs to assign RBAC to for the policy assignment if it has an identity.

 - Required: No
 - Type: array
+- Default: `[]`

+### Parameter: `additionalResourceGroupResourceIDsToAssignRbacTo`

+An array of additional Resource Group Resource IDs to assign RBAC to for the policy assignment if it has an identity, only supported for Management Group Policy Assignments.

+- Required: No
+- Type: array